ryanoasis/vim-devicons/readme.md

 ## Extra Configuration

 * by default you should not *NEED* to configure anything to get the basics working
-  * _NOTE:_ You *NEED* to use one of the patched font provided or patch your own ([nerd-filetype-glyphs-fonts-patcher]) _unless_ you want to configure the filetype to glyph mappings yourself for your current font
+  * _NOTE:_ You *NEED* to use one of the patched font provided or patch your own ([nerd-fonts]) _unless_ you want to configure the filetype to glyph mappings yourself for your current font
 * these options can be defined in your `vimrc` or `gvimrc`
 * the following options are provided however for overriding